 Electric Baseline: The baseline facility would be a facility that purchases its electric power from the grid.

-Heating Baseline (for CHP applications that displace onsite heat): The baseline equipment would be the boiler/furnace operating onsite, or a boiler/furnace meeting the minimum standard defined in the boiler/furnace measures of the this TRM.
+Heating Baseline (for CHP applications that displace onsite heat): The baseline equipment would be the boiler/furnace operating onsite, or a boiler/furnace meeting the baseline equipment standard defined in the High Efficiency Boiler (Section 4.4.10)/Furnace (Section 4.4.11) measures of this TRM.

-Cooling Baseline (for CHP applications that displace onsite cooling demands): The baseline equipment would be the chiller (or chillers) operating onsite, or a chiller (or chillers) meeting the minimum standard defined in the chiller measures of the this TRM
+Cooling Baseline (for CHP applications that displace onsite cooling demands): The baseline equipment would be the chiller (or chillers) operating onsite, or a chiller (or chillers) meeting the baseline equipment standard defined in the Electric Chiller (Section 4.4.6) measure of this TRM.

-Facilities that use biogas or waste gas: facilities that use (but are not purchasing) biogas or waste gas that is not otherwise marketable, whether they are using biogas or waste gas only or a combination of biogas or waste gas and natural gas to meet their energy demands are also eligible for this measure.
-If additional natural gas is purchased to fuel the CHP system, then the additional natural gas should be taken into account in the fuel savings calculations.
-Consumption of any biogas or waste gas that would not otherwise being wasted (e.g., flared) will be accounted for in the overall net BTU savings calculations the same as for purchased natural gas.
+Facilities that use biogas or waste gas: Facilities that use (but are not purchasing) biogas or waste gas that is not otherwise marketable, whether they are using biogas or waste gas only or a combination of biogas or waste gas and natural gas to meet their energy demands are also eligible for this measure.
+If additional fuel is purchased, then it should be taken into account in the fuel savings calculations.
+Consumption of any biogas or waste gas that would not otherwise being wasted (e.g., flared) will be accounted for in the overall net Btu savings calculations the same as for purchased natural gas or other fuels.

 Deemed Lifetime of Efficient Equipment